mojohaus/ditaot-maven-plugin/src/it/dita-to-pdf/readme.txt

 Prerequisite:

-   DITA_HOME env point to a full version of DITA_OT 1.5+
+   DITA_HOME env points to a DITA_OT mininum 1.5+ directory
+   ANT_HOME env points to a ANT 1.7+ directory

 To run with custom PDF skin